 I’ll be honest, I was in the mood for a big bit of cake with cream/ice-cream.
 However, there was only the option to order three mini desserts (there were six to choose from).
 I am not the biggest fan of this dessert approach.
 I prefer to tuck into one well-sized slice of something.

 Phill and I both ordered the same trio – warm blueberry cobbler, chocolate sphere and amaretto flan.
-The best tasting one for me was the cobbler – the other two were a bit non-descript.
+The best tasting one for me was the cobbler – the other two were ok but not very memorable.
 This was a bit disappointing after two stellar first courses, but I still got my sweet fix.

 With full bellies, Phill and I finished our night in Disney watching the wonderful ‘Fantasmic!’ – a mesmerising night-time pyrotechnic display.